-Epic has the daunting task of maintaining the world’s most popular battle royale.
-Fortnite, despite its increasing popularity, isn’t without its issues, and catering for over 100 million players certainly isn’t easy.
+Epic Games has the daunting task of maintaining one of the world’s most popular battle royales.
+Fortnite, despite its increasing popularity, isn’t without its issues though, and catering for over 100 million players certainly isn’t easy.

-The game often goes down, especially when a new chapter, season, or patch has recently been installed.
+The game often goes down for maintenance, especially when a new chapter, season, or patch has recently been installed.

 If you’re unsure if Fortnite is down or the issue is on your end, the first place you should look is Epic’s official status page.

 Another place to look is DownDetector.
 If Epic’s status page isn’t giving you the answers you’re looking for, DownDetector should give you a better understanding.
-The website provides up-to-date information, highlighting any outages over the course of the last 24 hours.
+The website provides up-to-date information, highlighting any outages over the past 24 hours.
 If Fortnite is down or experiencing problems, the site should give you a clear indication.

 You can also check the Fortnite Status Twitter account.
 If the servers are down, it will tell you everything you need to know.
 It will let you know if there’s scheduled maintenance taking place or something else entirely.